eddiechu/Terminal-SIEM/README.md

 ### <ins>Log Collection</ins>
 :bookmark:  **Consolidate all syslog sources to a single file, use timestamp as file name**

-in the /etc/rsyslog.conf, configure to use timestamp as file name, e.g. rsyslog-202507020420.log
+in the /etc/rsyslog.conf, configure to use TCP (minimize log loss) and timestamp as file name, e.g. rsyslog-202507020420.log

 ```
 module(load="imtcp")